 Hong Kong Airport Transfers like all transportation options in Hong Kong are easy and convenient.

+So what are the options once you arrive in Hong Kong?
 Once you arrive in Hong Kong, there are many options for

-over-the-top (literally) helicopter ride straight to the helipads on top of the Peninsula Hotel.
+over-the-top (literally) helicopter rides straight to the helipads on top of the Peninsula Hotel.

 So here we tell you about the different ways of Hong Kong Airport Transfers into the city,

 The Airport Express line brings you from the airport into several stations in the major areas of Hong Kong, including

 From the Central and Kowloon stations, there are free shuttle buses that take you to the hotels around their respective areas.